 - fill light: This module allows the local modification of the exposure based on pixel lightness.

-- levels: This module offers the well-know levels adjustment tools to set black, grey and white points.
+- levels: This module offers the well-known levels adjustment tools to set black, grey and white points.

 - zone system: This module changes the lightness of your image.
 It is based on the Ansel Adams system.
 It allows to modify the lightness of a zone taking into account the effect on the adjacent zones.
 It divides the lightness in a user-defined number of zones.

-- tone mapping: This module allows to recreate some contrast for HDR images.
+- two different tone mapping modules: These modules allow to recreate some contrast for HDR images.

 Color image operations: